of the Professional Photographers of Los Angeles County

 This category may also include portraits of pets or other animals created in a portrait-like setting with or without people.

 Image captured at the peak of action and telling a story.
-Nothing may be altered.
+Nothing may be altered, added or removed.
 Cropping, minor dodging and burning, dust spot removal and minor curve adjustments are the only treatments allowed.
-No color enhancements are allowed.
+No color enhancements are allowed, but conversion to black and white is allowed.
 Maker must be prepared to submit the original file at any point for verification.

 This category is meant to be in the spirit of a photographer working with actual clients in the confines of wedding portraits and wedding photojournalism or any religious ceremony taken before, during or after the event.
 This includes “trash the dress” or any other event associated with the wedding, as well as Bar Mitzvahs, Bat Mitzvahs, Quinceañeras and similar events.